tendermint/atom_one/CALL_TO_ARMS.md

 > "Atoms are not designed to be a medium of exchange nor a store of value.  ...
 Inactive or unbonded atom holders do not earn the inflationary atoms, and are thus taxed.
 This makes atoms ill-suited as a medium of exchange or a store of value.
-Instead, atoms are a tool, like Bitcoin miners are a tool." - Cosmos fundraiser PLAN.md from 2017.
+Instead, atoms are a tool, like Bitcoin miners are a tool." - _Cosmos fundraiser PLAN.md from 2017_

 The Atom inflation model is a shortcut for penalizing non-staking.
 That's it.
 It is not the primary economic incentive model for the Cosmos Hub.
 The primary